econoalchemist/UpstreamData-Startup/README.md

 ![](Assets/whatsminer9.png)

 If you find any wire harness connectors loose, tighten them back into place.
-If you find that the bus bars have shifted in transit, loosen all the screws on that bus bar and realign it properly so it is not touching the other busbars and tighten it back down.
+If you find that the bus bars have shifted in transit, loosen all the screws on that bus bar and realign it properly so it is not touching the other bus bars and tighten it back down.
 Then put everything back together the opposite of the way you took it apart.
 Then set your ASIC aside for now, this is a good time to get your mining pool account setup and configured prior to starting up your ASIC.

 ## Creating a SlushPool account
 Mining solo is possible but very unlikely to yield bitcoin rewards.
 The chances of a solo miner solving for a block are very low and it is more likely that you will just run your ASIC indefinitely without ever solving for a block.
 Although, it is not impossible, as witnessed on June 3, 2020 at block height [632928](https://twitter.com/ckpooldev/status/1268334893466976257).
 But for most intents and purposes, you will want to connect to a mining pool so that you can maintain more steady rewards over time.
 With a mining pool, your rewards will be proportional to the amount of hash power you provided the pool.